petersieg/ScopeClock-alt/README.md

 dt-ardu-ir.ino: combines philo, reverse and mmind in one arduino sketch.
 Uses ir receiver for input and serial for output to dutchtronix.

-Directory B&O IR: Soem files to utilize a Beo4 IR remote with this.
+Directory B&O IR: Some files to utilize a Beo4 IR remote with this.
 Based on excellent adafruit IR Raw lib and code!

 Hardware: dutchtronix pcb plus arduino uno with ps2 female connector for kbd: